SoftwareAG/c8y-docs/content/users-guide/administration-bundle/platform-configuration-settings.md

 In the field **Activate support user**, specify if support user access is activated for subtenant users.
 Possible values you can enter here are:

-* *true*: Support user access is activated for all subtenants by default.
+* *true* - support user access is activated for all subtenants by default.
 A support user can log into any subtenant as any user.
 Note that subtenant users cannot disable access themselves.
-* *false*: Support user access is deactivated for all subtenants, but can be explicitly enabled for a subtenant.
+* *false* - support user access is deactivated for all subtenants, but can be explicitly enabled for a subtenant.
 A support user can log in only to subtenants for which at least one user has explicitly enabled such access.
 * An explicit date in date-time format, until when support user access should remain activated.
 If no date is specified the value is set to "No limit".

 In the **Validity limit** field, you can optionally specify the support duration, that means, for how many hours support user access will be prolonged after each support user request from a subtenant user.
 Enter a number specifying the number of hours.
 The default value is 24 hours.